padok-team/burrito/docs/getting-started.md

 ## Pre-requisites

 - A kubernetes cluster
-- [Optionnal for testing, necessary for production use] A storage bucket in a cloud provider (AWS, GCP, Azure)
+- [Optional for testing, necessary for production use] A storage bucket in a cloud provider (AWS, GCP, Azure)
-- [Optionnal, recommended for production use] cert-manager installed in your cluster (for internal encryption of plans and logs & provider cache)
+- [Optional, recommended for production use] cert-manager installed in your cluster (for internal encryption of plans and logs & provider cache)

 ## Requirements